tasosalvas/spdiu/README.md

 If you wish to keep the script in different location, be sure to configure the `game_dir` and `game_cmd` variables in `invoke.yaml`.

+Different flavors of SPD distribute the game in their own ways, so in those cases configuration will be required anyway.

+# Philosophy and Goals

+I love Pixel Dungeon and SPD as free software cultural staples now spanning decades.
+I think they're worth nerding out on, and the abundance of forks sharing the same core makes these recipes applicable to many of them with very little effort.

+- Features that **can apply to most forks** are preferred to digging into a single flavor's specifics

+Currently the project is _developed_ for my own use, more during playtime than work time.
+I might have fun getting into save editing or refactoring and structuring just to make things pretty.
+Or I might be playing something else.
+I'll be around, though

+- I can make **no promises of frequent updates**, but I hope to develop and maintain this code in a way that allows the user to adapt to future changes in the games through configuration

+SPDIU is _published_ more with the intention to be educational than to achieve any specific function.
+Following that:

+- **Form** matters.
+For this project it's more important to do it properly than to get the thing to work at all.
+This includes complying with FOSS standards and following best practices for any tools involved
+- **Readability** is a primary goal.
+This includes having a structure that can be easily reasoned about, but also allows a user peeking into the source to quickly audit the part they're interested in without digging into layers of architecture
+- **Documentation** aims to be welcoming and be comprehensive on _intention_, _utility_ and _structure_, but to ultimately guide the user to the interactive help system for specifics, and to the (purposefully readable) code for implementation details

+I consider messing around with the game a great entryway to the nuances of the relationship a user can have with free software, and SPD a shining example of remix culture.
+Let's have fun in the terminal.

+I'm not saying that any of this is perfect, and I'll be happy to consider and curate improvements that align with these specific goals.

+## On Tools

+**Why Python?** Because it's very expressive and readable and we're not building rocket kernels.

+**Why Invoke?** Because it's fun to do it in Python, and I already use it and [Fabric](https://www.fabfile.org/) for work stuff.
+It makes it easy to add and chain little local tasks and keep them structured as they pile up.
+Self-documenting automation.
+It does have internals we sometimes need to know about, but it's generally good at getting out of the way and letting task logic be business logic.

+**Why no UI?** Because obviously **IU** is the opposite of UI, duh.

+**Windows when?** Uh, send patches?
+Python/Invoke shouldn't be hard to get to work and document.
+The basic linux commands used in tasks would need to be handled somehow, and I'm not sure I'd want it if it's not pretty.
+I certainly won't have a machine to test it.

 # Changelog